-Effective June 11, 2020, the Federal Open Market Committee (FOMC) directed the Open Market Trading Desk (the Desk) at the Federal Reserve Bank of New York to increase the System Open Market Account (SOMA) holdings of agency MBS at least at the current pace to sustain the smooth functioning of the agency MBS market, thereby fostering effective transmission of monetary policy to broader financial conditions.
+Effective September 16, 2020, the Federal Open Market Committee (FOMC) directed the Open Market Trading Desk (the Desk) at the Federal Reserve Bank of New York to increase the System Open Market Account (SOMA) holdings of agency MBS at the current pace.
+The FOMC also directed the Desk to increase holdings of agency MBS by additional amounts as needed to sustain the smooth functioning of the agency MBS market.
 In addition, the Desk will reinvest all principal payments from the Federal Reserve’s holdings of agency debt and agency MBS in agency MBS.
-Agency MBS purchases will be conducted on a monthly basis, starting with the period from mid-June to mid-July and will be concentrated in recently produced coupons in 30-year and 15-year fixed rate agency MBS in the To-Be-Announced (TBA) market.
+Agency MBS purchases will continue to be conducted on a monthly basis and be concentrated in recently produced coupons in 30-year and 15-year fixed rate agency MBS in the To-Be-Announced (TBA) market.
 For the most recent Desk Statement regarding agency MBS purchases, see here.

 How will the Desk communicate its agency MBS purchase amount and schedule?

 The Desk will communicate its planned monthly purchase amount here, on or around the ninth business day of each month and will release tentative schedules of purchase operations twice a month here, on or around the ninth and the nineteenth business days.
 The tentative schedule will include information on the upcoming operation dates, times, security types (agency and coupon) and purchase amounts.
 The tentative operation schedule and parameters are subject to change if market conditions warrant or should the FOMC alters its guidance to the Desk.